Schematic Drawings for Water Systems and Legionella Risk Management

 The HSC document “Control of Legionella Bacteria in Water Systems, L8” requires that there is an up-to-date plan showing layout of the plant or system, including parts temporarily out of use, and notes that a schematic plan would suffice.

 The Health Service guidance document “Health Technical Memorandum 04-01: The control of Legionella, hygiene, “safe” hot water, cold water and drinking water systems” requires that accurate as-fitted drawings are essential for the safe operation of hot and cold-water service systems.
 NIFES professional, qualified and experienced surveyors have an understanding of all water systems.

 Queen Elizabeth Hospital NHS Foundation Trust – Legionella Control Programme

-NIFES quantified the hospital’s systems, producing schematic drawings, risk assessments, an action plan with remedial requirements and a Written Schema of Control.
+NIFES quantified the hospital’s systems, producing schematic drawings, risk assessments, an action plan with remedial requirements and a Written Scheme of Control.
 Since the original assessment, NIFES carry out an annual gap analysis of the control of Legionella bacteria at the hospital, enabling ongoing management of the hospital’s water systems.